yaniv-golan/dlzoom/README.md

 - I'm downloading my own recordings → User OAuth
   - Run `dlzoom login` - uses our hosted OAuth broker by default (open source, auditable code in `zoom-broker/`)
+  - Until Zoom publishes the Marketplace listing, create your own Zoom OAuth app (or self-host the broker) before logging in so the hosted flow can exchange tokens.
   - Or self-host: deploy the Cloudflare Worker in `zoom-broker/` and run `dlzoom login --auth-url <your-worker-url>`
 - I'm an admin or running automation/CI → Server-to-Server (S2S) OAuth
   - Set `ZOOM_ACCOUNT_ID`, `ZOOM_CLIENT_ID`, `ZOOM_CLIENT_SECRET` and run `dlzoom`.